FIA European Rally Trophy: 2021

 A Scandinavian Rally Trophy was scheduled to be added, but the three rounds were cancelled.
 The ERT Final was held at the Internationale ADMV Lausitz Rallye.

 2022

 The Baltic and Benelux trophies were dropped, therefore the six regional trophies were Alps, Balkan, Celtic, Central, Iberian and Scandinavian.
 The ERT Final was held at the Internationale ADMV Lausitz Rallye.

+2023

+For 2023 ERT was restructured such that competitors may nominate six best scores without upper limit on how many rallies they take part in.